got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 then i went to castor. in the 25 nothing seemed unusual. then in the 12, i sort of saw the binary in castor. first it was like an elongation, then it felt more like the resolved or notched terminology people use in splitting. and then i just re focused to a much nicer focus, and then i could much more easily see two stars. it was still maybe notched, maybe in between resolved and split. it was like two points embedded in a soup of diffraction light. i switched to the 8, and focused, and then i reached a point where i felt i could say they were definitely split. through the 8, in good focus, i could see the airy diffraction ripples on the spikes of both points. also all this time, i was seeing three other further fainter stars in the neighborhood. maybe the closest of these was the third, because there are three stars of the castor system that are visible in a telescope, a, b, and c. this third star i was seeing felt still a little far from the other two, at least over ten times further. but upon checking turn left at orion, it was definitely the right star. together the triple formed a long and mildly obtuse triangle.

 next i tried to observe the rosette nebula.
-25, then 12. i found ngc 2244, but i didnt see any nebulosity. i mean of course i wouldnt, i didnt dark adapt at all, and the sky is glowing from light pollution and the full moon was about to come out. but i did enjoy a lot the star fields around the area. in the main cluster, i could tell one or two stars were more orange as well. less orange stars than m35, but maybe more than the beehive.
+25, then 12. i found ngc 2244, but i didnt see any nebulosity. i mean of course i wouldnt, i didnt dark adapt at all and the sky is glowing from light pollution, and the full moon was about to come out. but i did enjoy a lot the star fields around the area. in the main cluster, i could tell one or two stars were more orange as well. less orange stars than m35, but maybe more than the beehive.

-something ive been noticing recently is the secondary shadow dimming the view in the center. i know that this happens from reading the forums, but i thought it wouldnt be easily discernable. but now in recent nights ive been noticing it more. its like a real shadow in the center 20 percent of the afov, feels like ive been blinded a bit in the center of my vision but the darkness doesnt recover. maybe im only now perceiving it because for some reason sky glow is higher this time of year? also, ive only really noticed it in the 12, not in the other eyepieces. maybe its there in the 25 as well, but the exit pupil in that eyepiece is so weird, other aberrations might be distracting me from it.
+something ive been noticing recently is the secondary shadow dimming the view in the center. i know that this happens from reading the forums, but i thought it wouldnt be easily discernable. but now in recent nights ive been noticing it more. its like a shadow in the center 20 percent of the afov, like ive been blinded a bit in the center of my vision but the darkness doesnt recover. maybe im only now perceiving it because for some reason sky glow is higher this time of year? also, ive only really noticed it in the 12, not in the other eyepieces. maybe its there in the 25 as well, but the exit pupil in that eyepiece is so weird, other aberrations might be distracting me from it.

 polarising on planetary - april 13th